nvim-neo-tree/neo-tree.nvim/README.md

 at [neo-tree.txt](/doc/neo-tree.txt)

-Documentationn example configuration for the filesystem source with proper syntax highlighting can also be viewed at the [filesytem README](/lua/neo-tree/sources/filesystem/README.md)
+Documentationn example configuration for the filesystem source with proper syntax highlighting can also be viewed at the [filesystem README](/lua/neo-tree/sources/filesystem/README.md)

 ## Status